Author Picture

 You know the benefits of upgrading your phone system to SIP are many: greater reliability and flexibility of features just to name a few.
 So now that you’re ready to begin the switch from your outdated copper line service to SIP, what are some of the top questions you need to consider?

 Familiarizing yourself with these topics is a good idea, though ultimately the provider you choose will talk you through everything required to upgrade.
-Bare in mind we are approaching this topic from a technical standpoint, but don’t worry—we’ll keep the jargon to a minimum.
+Bear in mind we are approaching this topic from a technical standpoint, but don’t worry—we’ll keep the jargon to a minimum.
+When planning an upgrade to SIP, here are 3 questions that need answers:

 1. Is your PBX SIP-Enabled?